 York at Christmas – York is a truly enchanting place at Christmas.
 With our lovely cobbled medieval streets providing a backdrop to the festive lights festooning every tree it really is a magical place to visit at Christmas.
 Have a look below for lots of information of what’s happening this Christmas from festive markets, to pantomimes, visiting Father Christmas and where to stay.
-This post contains affiliate links, please see my disclosure page for more info.

 To add to the atmosphere the York Christmas Market runs from the 14th of November to the 22nd of December 2019.
 Do have a look at my York Christmas Market post as there is a great video of what to expect taken just last year.
 In Parliament Street.
 There are stalls to buy all manner of Christmas gifts, from wooden toys to handmade candles and soaps, as well as artisan food trucks sending enticingly savoury scents into the crisp winter air.
 Or you could warm your hands by holding a cup of Gluhwein or hot chocolate, laced with Bailey’s and topped with marshmallows!